Hunting

 Range and Habitat:

-Wild turkeys are found statewide in varying densities.
-In the eastern portion of the state, turkeys prefer the woods and brushy hillsides of rivers, as well as tree belts.
-Spring archery hunters may hunt statewide, and licenses are unlimited.
+In the eastern South Dakota, turkeys prefer the woods and brushy hillsides of rivers, as well as tree belts.

 South Dakota Hunting Licenses